jackyon/requirejs/README.md

 Requirejs base structure
 ==================================

-> This is just workflow structure for my base workflow.
+> This is just the structure for my base workflow.
+Still updading...

 ### Folder Structure
 ```